Arnit9/ML-Workflow-for-Scones-Unlimited-on-Amazon-SageMaker/README.md

 - Set up a SageMaker Studio workspace.
 - Prepared and loaded the data into SageMaker.
-- Ensured the data is preprocessed and ready for machine learning.
+- Ensured the data is preprocessed and ready for training.

 ### Step 2: Model Training and Deployment 🚀